NijazK/NijazK.github.io/_posts/2021-08-15-JavaQAAutomation.markdown

 ### Summary

 This was an important project for learning the process of QA testing and the integration of QA with the SDLC among teams.
 For example, a big concern for me was the process of eliminating bias because, as developers, we want our code to be right and be the standard.
-Using Java design patterns did aid in the process as it tends to eliminate personal decision making and instead focuses on transparency code and implementation of the current model.
-Software testing is a crucial part in the SDLC because most firms adopt an agile methodology, tends to increase the software testing in more iterative increments whereas the classical model, waterfall had a single increment of testing near the end.
+Using Java design patterns did aid in the process as it tends to eliminate personal decision-making and instead focuses on transparency code and implementation of the current model.
+Software testing is a crucial part of the SDLC because most firms adopt an agile methodology, and tend to increase the software testing in more iterative increments whereas the classical model, the waterfall had a single increment of testing near the end.
 Being part of a team that used agile allowed me to constantly develop and maintain tests in a disciplined manner where cutting corners and finding shortcuts could've been costly for the project.
-Going forward, researching testing methods for language specific technologies and design patterns before writing tests so that if there is increased complexity within singular methods, the process can be smoother.
+Going forward, research testing methods for language-specific technologies and design patterns before writing tests so that if there is increased complexity within singular methods, the process can be smoother.